OpenChain-Project/OpenChain-JWG/docs/meeting-minutes_en.md

 </div>

 ## All Member Meetings
+- **The 30th meeting / The 5th Hybrid meeting** was held on February.
+28, 2024
+Venue: Cybertrust Japan Co., Ltd. (Roppongi, Tokyo) and LFX Zoom

 - **The 29th meeting / The 4th Hybrid meeting** was held on October.
 5, 2023
 Venue: Socionext Inc. (Tamba-guchi, Kyoto) and Zoom